erikwastaken/PasswordManager/readMe.md

    REFERENCES users (user_id)
  );
  ```
-## how to use
+## How to use
-on the "server side" have a postgresql database running and create the aforementioned tables;\
+On the "server side" have a PostgreSQL database running and create the aforementioned tables;\
 create a database.ini file in the server directory with the access data for the database, e.g.:
 ```
 [postgresql]